 Shorts are not to be worn by anyone at any time with the exceptions of P.E. teachers and staff members on field trips or school field days that have outdoor activities.
 03.1326/03.2236

-Tobacco Products

-The use of any tobacco product is prohibited in, or on, any building or properties owned or operated by the Board.
-Employees shall not be permitted to use any tobacco product on property owned or operated by the Board, inside Board-owned vehicles, and/or during school-sponsored trips and activities.
-In addition, use of tobacco in any form shall not be permitted in outdoor facilities owned or operated by the Board during all District-sponsored activities, including athletic/sporting events.
+Tobacco, Alternative Nicotine Product, or Vapor Product

+The use of any tobacco product, alternative nicotine product, or vapor product as defined in KRS 438.305 is prohibited for all persons and at all times on or in all property, including any vehicle, that is owned, operated, leased, or contracted for use by the Board and while attending or participating in any school-related student trip or student activity and is in the presence of a student or students.

+School employees shall enforce the policy.
+A person in violation of this policy shall be subject to discipline or penalties as set forth by Board.
 03.1327/03.2327/06.221

 Use of School Property